 - Simon acted for insurers, in the Commercial Court, in Société Générale v.
 Württembergische Versicherung AG & Ors EWHC 3112 (Comm), which concerned the insurance claim for US$487m in respect of the alleged misappropriation of approximately 15 metric tonnes of gold bullion.

-- Simon acted for Equitas in the leading reinsurance case of Equitas Ltd v R & Q Reinsurance Co (UK) Ltd Lloyd’s Rep. IR 600, which concerned claims for indemnity from reinsurers under contracts written within the “LMX spiral”.
+- Simon acted for Equitas in the leading reinsurance case, Equitas Ltd v R & Q Reinsurance Co (UK) Ltd Lloyd’s Rep. IR 600, which concerned claims for indemnity from reinsurers under contracts written within the “LMX spiral”.
+This landmark decision on ‘follow the settlements’ provisions represented the first attempt to deal with the consequences of the decisions of the Court of Appeal in Commercial Union v NRG Victory, Scott v Copenhagen Re and King v Brandywine and endorsed the use of actuarial modelling in the making of claims for indemnity.

 - Simon acted for the insured in Al Habtoor Motors v Dubai National Insurance & Reinsurance Co in its insurance claim for damage to over 6,000 vehicles, which was caused by a freak hail-storm in Dubai.